⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 How Many Units Is 2.5 mg of Tirzepatide?

-One of the most frequently asked questions is how many units is 2.5 mg of tirzepatide.
+One of the most often asked questions is how many units is 2.5 mg of tirzepatide.
 Brand-name Mounjaro and Zepbound are supplied in pre-filled auto-injector pens that deliver a fixed dose volume of 0.5 mL per injection.
 Tirzepatide is measured in milligrams, not units (units are used for insulin).
 The 2.5 mg pen delivers 2.5 mg in 0.5 mL, the 5 mg pen delivers 5 mg in 0.5 mL, and so on.
-Compounded tirzepatide preparations may use different concentrations, so patients using compounded versions should confirm the concentration with their pharmacy.
+Compounded tirzepatide preparations may use different levels, so patients using compounded versions should confirm the level with their pharmacy.

 What Dose of Zepbound Is Most Effective?